December 21, 2024

 • Use of Decentralized Exchanges: Decentralized exchanges (DEXs) are increasingly used for laundering because they often have fewer regulatory requirements compared to centralized exchanges.

-6. Targeting Platforms
+6. Targeting DeFi Platforms

-• Smart Contract Exploits: The Lazarus Group targets vulnerabilities in smart contracts used by decentralized (DeFi) platforms.
+• Smart Contract Exploits: The Lazarus Group targets vulnerabilities in smart contracts used by decentralized finance (DeFi) platforms.
 These exploits can allow them to siphon off large amounts of cryptocurrency.

 • Flash Loan Attacks: They employ complex strategies like flash loan attacks, which involve borrowing large sums of cryptocurrency, manipulating the market, and then repaying the loan, all within a single transaction block.